-In Fall 2014, NOAA, NASA, and BOEM – on behalf of the NOPP – launched three projects that are demonstrating how an MBON could be developed.
-U.S. IOOS, NOAA’s Office of Ocean Exploration and Research, the National Marine Fisheries Service, and the NOAA National Marine Sanctuaries are partnering with NASA, BOEM and others on this effort.
+In Fall 2014, NOAA, NASA, and BOEM – on behalf of the NOPP – launched three projects to demonstrate how an MBON could be developed.
+U.S. IOOS, NOAA’s Office of Ocean Exploration and Research, the National Marine Fisheries Service, and the NOAA National Marine Sanctuaries partnered with NASA, BOEM and others on this effort.

-MBON partners in the U.S. are also contributing to development of a global MBON, working closely with the Group on Earth Observations Biodiversity Observation Network, the Global Ocean Observing System (GOOS), and the Ocean Biogeographic Information System (OBIS).
+MBON partners in the U.S. actively contribute to development of a global MBON and a global biological observing capability, working closely with the Group on Earth Observations Biodiversity Observation Network, the Global Ocean Observing System (GOOS), and the Ocean Biogeographic Information System (OBIS), among others.
 The three groups signed a letter of agreement in Fall 2016 committing to coordination of a global MBON.

-Smithsonian has also joined the MBON partnership through its Marine Global Earth Observatory (MarineGEO), directed by the Smithsonian’s Tennenbaum Marine Observatories Network (TMON).
-The project field sites include: the Smithsonian Environmental Research Center on the Chesapeake Bay; the Smithsonian’s Indian River Lagoon, Fort Pierce, FL; Carrie Bow Cay in Belize; the Smithsonian Tropical Research Institute in Panama located at Bocas Del Toro on the Caribbean and the Naos station on the Pacific Ocean.
+Smithsonian is also a key MBON partner through leadership of the Marine Global Earth Observatory (MarineGEO).
+Marine GEO field sites include: the Smithsonian Environmental Research Center on the Chesapeake Bay; the Smithsonian’s Indian River Lagoon, Fort Pierce, FL; Carrie Bow Cay in Belize; the Smithsonian Tropical Research Institute in Panama located at Bocas Del Toro on the Caribbean and the Naos station on the Pacific Ocean.
 MarineGEO Hawaiʻi on Kaneʻohe Bay Oahu was established by the Smithsonian Hawaiʻi Institute of Marine Biology (HIMB) and the University of Hawaiʻi at Mānoa.